Mental Health Toolkit

 Learn how to support your workers’ mental well-being

-Concordia Plans Health and Wellness Educator Megan Sherman presents the “Cultivating a Workplace Culture that Supports Mental Health” webinar where you’ll learn more about:
+Concordia Plans Health and Wellness Educator Kelly Menke presents the “Supporting Mental Health at Work” webinar where you’ll learn more about:

 The EAP: A good resource for mental health support

 The Employee Assistance Program (EAP)* can support your workers with their mental health.
 They can access the EAP for six free sessions per topic (e.g., stress, depression) through:

 - A virtual counseling option.

 Your workers will get real solutions for a range of different topics, including emotional health, stress management, as well as grief and loss.
 Services for all of these concerns — and more — are confidential and available to anyone in their household.